 How to grow Agapanthus

 Like so many of our garden favourites, when growing Agapanthus, the trick is to get the right plant in the right place and this is very much the case with Agapanthus.
-The are about 10 species of Agapanthus both deciduous and evergreen, and most importantly, Agapanthus vary in hardiness.
+The are about 10 species of Agapanthus both deciduous and evergreen, but most importantly, Agapanthus vary in hardiness.
 As a rule of thumb, the deciduous varieties are more hardy than the evergreen, and all varieties benefit from a good winter mulch.

 When growing Agapanthus outside, if your garden is not sheltered, you will need to select a fully hardy variety, *** hardy, such as Blue giant, Midnight blue, Lilliput (as you may expect a short variety up to 10cms) Snowy Owl with white flowers.
 Check when you buy as selecting a hardy variety is the first important step to growing Agapanthus.
 For an explanation of what is meant by hardy follow this link

 Even though Agapanthus like moisture retentive soil, perversely they will establish in containers, and all Agapanthus like sun as they originate from warm climates in South Africa.
 Agapanthus do well in coastal gardens, being tolerant of salty winds, and positively thrive in Cornwall and Scillies, where they seem to grow wild.
 For more ideas about coastal gardens follow this link.
 Growing Agapanthus is very rewarding with their striking flowers and foliage, and easier to grow in milder areas of the country where they can be left undistributed in the garden and will reward with many flowers year after year.
 Even in more exposed areas, by chosing a hardier variety and either mulching or growing in a container, Agapanthus can be grown all over the UK.